Addressing Important GDPR-Related Topics

 Clearly, it may take three or four cases to establish a pattern of issues.
 Unfortunately, those cases could have been lost to deletion before the pattern is fully established.

-Timelines for data retention and/or deletion under the GDPR
+European document retention guide: timelines for data retention and/or deletion under the GDPR

 The GDPR doesn’t specify timescales for data retention and/or deletion (referred to as erasure).
 However, what Article 5(e) of the GDPR does require is that data is not kept longer than is necessary for the purposes for which the personal data was obtained and processed.